-The truth is, in a multichannel world that we live in, a human being simply can’t handle the multiple demands.
+The truth is, in the multichannel world that we live in, a human being simply can’t handle the multiple demands.
 And it is important to know that before enchanting your guests, you need to be available for them in the most efficient way possible.

 If you are still a true believer that chatbots can’t perform a miracle in the hotel industry, take a look at the 7 advantages of automatic customer service in hotels that we listed below.